Guidance

 Data collection and fieldwork management

 Data is collected by other organisations on behalf of DWP.
 In Great Britain, ONS and NatCen conduct fieldwork for the FRS.
 In Northern Ireland the sampling and fieldwork for the survey are carried out by the Central Survey Unit at NISRA.
-Between them these organisations have operational responsibilities for drawing the sample, programming the survey questionnaire, enacting annual changes which are specified by DWP, contacting the selected households, and some initial data processing.
+These organisations have operational responsibilities for drawing the sample, programming the survey questionnaire, enacting annual changes which are specified by DWP, contacting the selected households, and some initial data processing.

 The main face-to-face contact with respondents is via doorstep contact.
 If contact is not made on the first attempt, the interviewer is required to make additional visits to an address.
 These visits must be made at different times of the day and on different days of the week, including at least one weekend attempt.
-If more than one household receives mail at an address a single household is interviewed.
+If more than one household receives mail at an address, a single household is interviewed.

 Addresses returned as non-contacts or partial refusals can sometimes be re-issued to another interviewer where appropriate, in the hope that an interview at the non-responding household can still be achieved.
 Interviewing at re-issued addresses can be carried out at any point in the remaining survey year.